 The target audience for this course is Graduate Students completing a PhD or MPhil in Economics, and professionals working in central banks and international institutions in research.
 For a definitive ranking of the mathematical and theoretical skills needed for this course, please view the brochure.

 Choose to follow the Macroeconomics Pathway to deepen your knowledge of Macroeconomics with courses in Monetary Economics (morning session) and International Finance (afternoon session).
-Or mix and match, choosing different morning or afternoon sessions from our other pathways: Applied or Econometrics.
+Or mix and match, choosing different morning or afternoon sessions from our other pathways: Applied Microeconomics or Econometrics.